litestar-org/litestar/docs/tutorials/dto-tutorial/index.rst

 following:

 .. image:: images/initial_pattern.png
+    :align: center

 However, real-world applications are rarely this simple.
 What if we want to restrict the information about users that we expose after they have been created?
 For example, we may want to hide the user's email address from the response.
-This is where data transfer objects come in.
+This is where Data Transfer Objects come in.

 .. toctree::
     :hidden: